GenesisFR/HowToBecomeGoodAtShooters/README.md

 - reference: https://www.youtube.com/watch?v=s1WF22xSEgU

 ### Sounding
-- definition: listening to sound cues to get information about enemy location
+- definition: listening to sound cues to get information about the enemy location
 - requires a decent headset
 - allows you to make callouts in co-op or PVP (location, enemy count, weapons used, etc)
 - helps you decide where to go next, which area to pay attention to or where to place your crosshair